chrislattman/blogging-project/docs/terminal-commands/README.md

 ### `Ctrl + C`

-`Ctrl + C` (for both macOS and Windows keyboards) cancels a running command in a terminal.
+`Ctrl + C` (for both macOS and Windows keyboards) kills a running command in a terminal.

 Example (here I am using the [`wget`](#wget) command to attempt to download a 3 GB file):